wookieb/predicates/docs/design.md

 module.exports = Module;
 ```

-##Defined and generated predicates will not throw any errors
+## Defined and generated predicates will not throw any error
 You don't need to check the arguments provided to predicates to make sure they won't cause an error - _predicates_ does it for you.

 ```js